 Bubble Brothers – the practical hydroponic system that delivers professional results!
-Bubble Brothers deep water culture (DWC) systems are perfect whether you’re a green-thumb or you’re just “a little green” when it comes to hydroponics.
-Regarded as one of the easiest hydroponic methods, DWC self-contained systems are simple to operate, economical to maintain, and deliver all of the benefits hydroponic gardening is known for such as faster growth, bigger yields, and better flavors!
+These deep water culture (DWC) systems are perfect whether you’re a green-thumb or you’re just “a little green” when it comes to hydroponics.
+Regarded as one of the easiest hydroponic methods, DWC self-contained systems are simple to operate, economical to maintain, and deliver all of the benefits hydroponic gardening is known for such as faster growth, bigger yields, and better flavors.

 - Easy to use

 - When plants are small you will have to water them from the top as the roots won’t reach the water in the reservoir

 - Many complained that the pump is LOUD.
 This can easily be fixed by replacing it with one from your local pet store.